 Let's dive right in.
-Here are 3 ideas, 2 quotes, and 1 question for the week.
+Here are three ideas, two quotes, and 1 question for the week.

 3 INSIGHTS FROM ME

 The real goal is not to beat the market to build a retirement nest egg.
 The goal is to build a diverse set of income sources and other assets that can generate income to fund lifetime spending and meet legacy and liquidity needs while managing the risks that pose the greatest threats to these goals.

 The real goal is not to read more books.
 The goal is to understand what you read.